What Are the Top Schools for Textile Design?

 Michigan State University in East Lansing

-MSU tied for 82nd among U.S. News & World Report's 2017 rankings of national universities.
+MSU tied for 85th among U.S. News & World Report's 2019 rankings of national universities.
 Its Department of Art and Art History offers pre-professional bachelor's degrees in apparel and textiles.
 Students learn design technologies, art history and global roles of apparel and textiles.
 An arrangement with the Fashion Institute of Technology (FIT) permits junior year study in NYC with the opportunity to be awarded an associate degree from FIT concurrently with the MSU bachelor's degree.
-University resources include the Visual Resources Library, the Eli and Edythe Broad Art Museum and the 70,000-title Fine Arts Library.
+University resources include the Visual Resources Library, the Eli and Edythe Broad Art Museum and the Fine Arts Library.
 These degrees are offered:

 - Bachelor of Fine Arts in Apparel & Textile Design